 Taft is a rising boot company with celebrity and athlete investors already onboard.
 Just like Thursday, they’ve grown quickly in a short period of time.

-I actually reviewed the Taft Rome boot last year on the blog and YouTube channel.
+I actually reviewed the Taft Rome boot a few years ago on the blog and YouTube channel.
 It’s a bit more refined than the the rugged Wolverine aesthetic and so it’s not the best alternative, but Taft also carries more rugged styles like the popular Dragon Boot and Viking Boot which are the perfect (still entry level) alternatives.

 Here, you can read my Taft Boot Review.

 Red Wing is an iconic American brand with just as much heritage as Wolverine, founded in 1905.
 The Red Wing Iron Ranger also has a similar design and style as the Wolverine 1000 Mile.